How to Use Tabme

 2 Keyboard Shortcut to Search

-For even faster access, use CMD or CTRL + F to focus the search input.
+For even faster access, you can hit the Tab key on your keyboard as soon as you open the Tabme page.
+Pressing Tab will shift focus from the browser's address bar to Tabme's search field.
 You can then start typing without having to click the search box at all.

 Performance and Bulk Actions